MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/features-and-samples.md

 ## Other feature samples

-For each of the developer scenarios listed below, there're feature samples that correspond to specific implementations that are covered in our documentation and covers a range of development platforms and hardware devices.
+For each of the developer scenarios listed below, there are feature samples that correspond to specific implementations that are covered in our documentation and covers a range of development platforms and hardware devices.

 | Scenario | Sample | Description |
 | --- | --- | ---- |